makersinchicago/makersinchicago.org/content/blog/2020/02/27/Starting-a-Tool-Library-in-Chicago..md

 ## Q&A

+At the presentation, there were 7 questions and a comment.
+I've left the comment out, question time is for questions, come up and talk to presenters for comments, you take up everyone's time.
+I would also like to add that the

-Q1: Consumables and maintenance, how do you handle them?
+- Consumables and maintenance, how do you handle them?

-A: If we have the consumables then you can have them, repairs are on us.
+    - If we have the consumables then you can have them, repairs are on us.

-Q2: What if an individual doesn't have space to utilize the tools?
+- What if an individual doesn't have space to utilize the tools?

-A: Our goal is to supply tools, we do have a resource index where you might find space to use them.
+    - Our goal is to supply tools, we do have a resource index where you might find space to use them.

 Q3: What tools do you need?